 Q: What size is Jerome Prairie when it comes to people?

 A: There are about three hundred people who call JPBC home that come from all walks of life.
 We are a multi-generational, socially, and economically diverse family that loves Jesus.

 A: Yes, we are followers of the Lord Jesus Christ, drawing our identity from His love and life and submitting ourselves to His Word the Bible.

 Q: What are the service times and which service should I attend?

-A: We have two services: 8:30 and 10:30 AM.
-We invite the children to begin the service with their family and then provide them a separate focused teaching geared to their needs and development.
-Spanish translation is available udring the 10:30 service.
+A: We have one service at 9:30 AM.
+We invite the children to begin the service with their family and then we provide a separate focused teaching geared to their needs and development.
+Spanish translation is available during the service.

 Q: What about my children?